 Data driving benefits

+The more accurate and timely data now available within the business is also being used throughout the organisation to improve operational performance.
 The company runs various daily reports across the business including finance and merchandising as well as ad-hoc analyses, that McMillan says are much easier to undertake than on the old system: “We’re using these reports to measure the benefits of click & collect, for instance.”
 As well as enjoying these current benefits, McMillan foresees many more advantages to be leveraged from the solution as the business seeks to further develop its multi-channel proposition.
 It also provides a good platform for future growth.

 Highlighting future benefits

 We’ve been able to manage the company as a multi-channel business, including managing the warehouse processes better, which has helped with online and store ordering.
 We’ve had the right amount of stock available and have got it into the stores in a more timely way, which has helped reduce the cost of markdowns.Ian McMillan, IT Director